Banner

 Resident Life at CHAM

-For those who prioritize proximity to work, Montefiore Einstein offers two apartment options: Montefiore II, which is just a 2-minute walk from CHAM, and the Riverdale Building, located a 10-minute drive away.
+Most CHAM residents live in Montefiore Einstein-owned housing in the Bronx or on the Upper East Side, though many commute from Manhattan, Queens, Westchester County, and New Jersey.
+For those who prioritize proximity to work, Montefiore Einstein offers two convenient apartment options: Montefiore Einstein-Wayne Building, just a 2-minute walk from CHAM, and the Montefiore Einstein- Riverdale Building, a 10-minute drive away.

 Studio